palbcn/netlify-lambdas-test/readme.md

 The next instructions are for using **vscode**.

-Create a new `"configurations":` entry in your `.vscode/launch.json`
+Create a new `"configurations":` entry in your `.vscode/launch.json` with the following content

     {
       "name": "Launch Netlify",
-      "type": "pwa-node",
       "request": "launch",
+      "type": "node",
       "runtimeArgs": [
         "--inspect"
       ],
       "program": "${workspaceFolder}\\node_modules\\netlify-cli\\bin\\run",
       "args": [
         "functions:serve"